Grants for Cars: Electric and Alternative Fuels

 What Type of Vehicles are Included?

-Vehicles must be electric, plug-in hybrid, or fuelled by liquid gas, LPG or hydrogen.
+Vehicles must be either electric (BEV, PHEV, or REEV), or fuelled by liquid gas or LPG.

 What Discount Will I Get?